 Table of Contents[Hide][Show]

 In case you aren’t familiar with them, Corporate Discount Codes are codes that are used to identify the negotiated rate a company has with a hotel chain (in this case, Hilton).
-These codes are entered in a special rate field at the time of booking to determine the reduced rate that applies to a particular code.
+These codes are entered in a special rate field at the time of booking to determine the nightly rate that a business has negotiated with the hotel chain.

 As long as you are affiliated with the company in some way (employee, customer, vendor), you can take advantage of these negotiated rates.
-Unlike discounts offered through Online Travel Agents (OTA’s), these codes allow you to save money and still earn Hilton Honors Points.
+Unlike discounts offered through Online Travel Agents (OTA’s), these codes allow you to save money and still earn Hilton Honors Points, allowing you to maximize your travel dollar.

 Hilton Corporate Codes for Business Travel